brysontang/ai-safety-compass/Questions/questions_no.md

 [Towards a Theory of AI Personhood]

-4. Because human values evolve over time, aligning AI systems to today's values risks permanently embedding outdated or unwanted values.
+4. Because human values change over time, aligning AI to today's values risks locking in outdated beliefs.

 - Sources: (Carroll et al. 2024).
 - Agree: [[No-alignment]]

-5. AI systems capable of reflecting on their own goals and values will inevitably become too difficult for humans to reliably control
+5. AI systems that reflect on their own goals and values will eventually become too difficult for humans to reliably control.

 - Sources: (Carlsmith, 2023; Soares, 2022)
 - Agree: [[No-alignment]]

-6. If advanced AI systems deserve moral rights similar to humans or animals, aligning them strictly to human values is ethically unnecessary.
+6. If advanced AI systems deserve moral consideration similar to humans or animals, strictly aligning them to human values may be ethically inappropriate."

 - Sources: (Sebo & Long, 2023; Schwitzgebel & Garza, 2015; Tomasik, 2020), this paper
 - Agree: [[No-alignment]]